21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The Golden Comet chicken is a hybrid breed developed for commercial egg production in the USA.
-It is a result of the cross between a New Hampshire rooster and a White Rock hen.
+The Golden Comet is a lovely commercial chicken breed.
+It was made to lay lots of eggs.
+It came from mixing a New Hampshire rooster with a White Rock hen.

 ISA Brown